SSStepa/SSStepa/README.md

 ### Given a string s containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.
 ### An input string is valid if:
-### -Open brackets must be closed by the same type of brackets.
+### - Open brackets must be closed by the same type of brackets.
-### -Open brackets must be closed in the correct order.
+### - Open brackets must be closed in the correct order.

     class Solution_14:
         def isValid(self, s: str) -> bool: